vittorioromeo/bcs_thesis/source/20_ecs/12_ee_ooc.md

 * It's still impossible to take advantage of the CPU cache.

 A crucial piece of the ECS pattern, the **system**, is still missing from this technique.
-Introducing it will allow a clean separation of data and logic, that will lead to parallelization opportunities and possible cache-friendliness.
-The introduction of the system will allow us to replace behaviors with logic-less **components**.
+Its introduction will allow a clean separation of data and logic, that will lead to parallelization opportunities and possible cache-friendliness.
+The introduction of the system will allow to replace behaviors with logic-less **components**.